caplanhook/family-stories/SUBMISSION.md

 ## What's great about voice + AI

 - Lower barrier to entry than writing
+- Speaking is more accessible than typing for many users
 - Supports non-linear thinking.
 The speaker can come back to earlier ideas
 - AI can clean up thinking: untangle chronology and surface the point the speaker was circling
-- Speech preserves authentic phrasing that writing may lose
+- Speech can itself be an artifact that captures tone and personality in a way that writing may flatten

 ## Product Goals
 I set 3 product goals to evaluate potential directions for this take home.